aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_basophil_lineage/tutorial_hsc_dynamo_basophil_lineage.rst

 route from GMP-like cells), in line with recent scRNA-seq studies (Drissen et al., 2016; Pellin et al., 2019).
-To reconcile the discrepancy of two alternative trajectories of the Bas lineage, we leverage RNA differential geometry analyses enpowered with dynamo to derive a minimal network model that explains Bas lineage’s dual origins.
+To reconcile the discrepancy of two alternative trajectories of the Bas lineage, we leverage RNA differential geometry analyses empowered by dynamo to derive a minimal network model that explains Bas lineage’s dual origins.

 Let us first import relevant packages and load the preprocessed HSC scNT-seq